 - Combine egg yolks, caster sugar, lemon juice, lemon zest corn flour and salt in a small heatproof bowl set over a pan of simmering water, making sure the pan does not touch the water.
-Whisk constantly until the mixture thickens or the back of a spoon is coated, this can take about 10 minutes.
+Whisk constantly until the mixture thickens or the back of a spoon is coated, this takes about 10 minutes but can also take up to 20 minutes.

-- Remove the bowl off the simmering pan and add the butter stirring until fully melted and combined.
+- Remove the bowl off the simmering pan and add the butter whisking until fully melted and combined.

 - Strain through a sieve into a bowl.
 Once cool, spoon the curd into sterilised jars and seal, then refrigerate until ready to use.
 The curd will continue to thicken as it cools.
 Enjoy!

 1. Always use fresh lemons, never a fruit concentrate.

 2. To sterilise jars, wash the jars in very hot, soapy water.
 Place the jars onto a baking tray and slide into an oven set to 160C for 10-15 minutes.